 Eligibility criteria may refer, for example, to qualifications of the Lead Applicant, expertise required on the applicant team, the type of research, etc. Each submitted application undergoes an eligibility check.

-Assessment criteria are tailored to each scheme and likely to include the quality of the application, the suitability of the team and the fit with the objectives of the scheme.
+Assessment criteria are tailored to each scheme and likely to include the quality of the application, the suitability of the team and the fit of the proposed research project with the objectives of the scheme.

 The process of reviewing applications for funding is broadly similar across schemes, although details vary.
 Conflict of interest rules governing reviewers and panel members are strictly adhered to.

 For most funding schemes HRB staff aims to secure reviews from experts based outside of Ireland in the area of the proposed research.
 Depending on the scheme, the HRB may also seek input from other stakeholders.
 Reviewers are asked to highlight the strengths and the weaknesses of the application relative to the assessment criteria of the scheme, and to provide a score.
 The outcome of this process may be used to shortlist applications that are then submitted for further review to an international review panel.
 In other schemes the shortlisting process may be carried out by a panel or in a process involving both.

 Separate review panels are established for each scheme.
 Whilst panel members are generally from outside Ireland, national experts may participate from time to time.
 Both panel members and expert reviewers are requested to consider unconscious bias in their decision making, and this is highlighted again to each Panel before they begin considering applications.
 Panels use the expert peer review reports as an input to their deliberations; applicants typically have an opportunity to respond to the reviewers’ comments and the applicant’s response is also provided to the panel.
 Where the selection process includes an interview, applicants have an opportunity at that point to respond to any issues raised by reviewers.